Elsie de Wolfe: Personal celebrity

+In 1924 de Wolfe took up an invention of her hairstylist, Monsieur Antoine (Antoni Cierplikowski), and dyed her hair blue, thus starting a new high society fad.

 In 1926 The New York Times described de Wolfe as "one of the most widely known women in New York social life," and in 1935 as "prominent in Paris society."

 In 1935, Paris experts named her the best-dressed woman in the world, noting that she wore what suited her best, regardless of fashion.
+Two days later, November 28, the Times reported that Lady Mendl, just arriving in Paris, said she did not agree and that Mrs. Reginald Fellowes (a.k.a.
+Daisy Fellowes) of Paris and London was the best-dressed woman anywhere.
+The Times reported Lady Mendl as "scoffing at the report that she spent $40,000 a year for clothes.
+She spends around $10,000 annually — certainly no more than $15,000 — she declared." $10,000 in 1935 dollars is roughly equivalent to $138,000 in 2005 dollars.

 De Wolfe had embroidered taffeta pillows bearing the motto "Never complain, never explain."
 On first seeing the Parthenon, De Wolfe exclaimed "It's beige — my color!"

 At her house in France, the Villa Trianon, she had a dog cemetery in which each tombstone read, "The one I loved the best."

 Diet

 In the early 1900s, de Wolfe promoted a semi-vegetarian diet that consisted of fresh fish, oysters, shellfish and vegetables.
 She described herself as an "antisarcophagist", neither a red meat eater nor wholly vegetarian.
 De Wolfe advocated gardening and consuming homegrown vegetables and organic food.

 In her later years, de Wolfe embraced a vegetarian diet and was supervised by nutritionist Gayelord Hauser.
 In 1974, Hauser commented that the "fabulous Lady Mendl Elsie de Wolfe Mendl was a good friend and faithful student of nutrition, of whom I am very proud."